SyncfusionExamples/how-to-create-react-accumulation-charts-of-syncfusion/README.md

 # How to Create React Accumulation Charts of Syncfusion

-A quick-start project that allows you to create an accumulation charts of Syncfusion in the react application.
-This project also contains a code snippet to add a title, legend, data label, and tooltip to the pie chart.
+A quick-start react project that depicts the creation of Syncfusion Accumulation Charts with appropriate title, legend, data labels, and tooltip.

 Documentation: https://ej2.syncfusion.com/react/documentation/accumulation-chart/getting-started/